 A minimum cumulative GPA of 3.0 (a "B" average) on the 4.0 scale must be achieved to qualify for the Master of Science in International Logistics Management and the Maritime Management degree.
 Students whose average falls below 3.0, who receive a grade of "F", or who earn two or more grades of "C" will be reviewed by the Graduate Faculty Student Review Committee to determine the conditions under which they may be permitted to continue as degree candidates.
-In addition, graduate students must earn a course grade above "B-" in BA660 to successfully complete the graduate program.
+In addition, graduate students must earn a course grade of a B minus (B-) or better in BA660 to successfully complete the graduate program.